What is Food and Beverage Service

-Food and Beverage service is a process of preparing, presenting, and serving food and beverages to the customers.
+The food and beverage service is a process of preparing, presenting, and serving food and beverages to the customers.
+Food can include a wide range of styles and cuisine types.
+These can be classified by country.

 The food and beverage industry in hotels traces its roots to the traditional community feasts and the movement of people on pilgrimage thousands of years ago.
 Most people were on the move primarily for preaching religion and hunting.